rust-stuco/lectures/week14/concurrency.md

 * There are _many_ more things we can do to improve our client and server:
     * Use a better database
         * Reducing contention with sharding
-    * Caching (in-memory buffer management)
         * Persistent storage (file I/O)
-    * Multi-node servers (distributed system)
+    * Multi-node servers (distributed systems)
+    * Proxy caching
+    * Connection Pooling
-* If you are interested in this sort of software engineering, make sure to read the rest of the [Tokio tutorial](https://tokio.rs/tokio/tutorial)!
+* If you are interested in this kind of software engineering, make sure to read the rest of the [Tokio tutorial](https://tokio.rs/tokio/tutorial)!

 <!--
 All of the things that we can improve on are the upper-level systems electives here at CMU!